BarisAlbayrakIEEE/StructuralAnalysis/README.md

 4. The SAA will define a UI form for each type.
 5. The SAA will contain a graphics display for the FE model.
 6. The SAA will manage the configuration issues.
-7. The SAA will provide a plugin style extensibility in terms of SCs, SAs, SARs and SAMMs.
+7. The SAA will provide a plugin style extensibility in terms of EOs, SCs, SCLs, SAs, SARs and SAMMs.
 8. The plugins could be developed by the customer.

 I will review the following major aspects of the software architecture to make some decisions: